Skip to content

 Inference Pipeline Overview

 Users can perform analysis via either the command-line interface (CLI) or the web interface (check 'Steps to reproduce...' subsection for details).
-Regardless of the choice of interface, at the core of VIPR is a domain-agnostic, five-step, standardized inference pipeline ensuring a reproducible workflows.
+Regardless of the choice of interface, at the core of VIPR is a domain-agnostic, five-step, standardized inference pipeline ensuring a reproducible workflow.
 The pipeline ensures that data flows through a predictable sequence of operations:

 1. 💾 Load Data: Experimental files (e.g., CSV, HDF5) are loaded and standardized into a unified DataSet structure containing input given as a vector of arguments ($x$), a mapped vector of values/results ($y$) optionally with uncertainties ($dx, dy$) by the corresponding file format-defined data handler.